stephan1373/eNMS/docs/source/advanced/customization.md

 }
 ```

-The `validate_choice` key determines whether the application enforces that the selected value in the form must be from the drop-down list.
+- The `validate_choice` key determines whether the application enforces that the selected value in the form must be from the drop-down list.
 If `validate_choice` is set to False and the value is empty, the application will not require the user to select a value from the drop-down list, thus preventing the user from editing the object.
+- If the list is left empty, the field will default to a WTForms StringField instead of a SelectField.
+In the UI, it will appear as a free-form text field.

 ### Table Filtering